Seal-Six/ceph-dashboard/README.md

 # Easy deployment

-All js, css and image resource files are compiled into a single executive file, it is very easy to deploy.
+All js, css and image resource files are compiled into a single executable file, it is very easy to deploy.
 Run ceph dashboard with the following command:

 ```bash